titanclass/flip-flop-protocol/README.md

 Flip-flop is an OSI-style application layer protocol optimised for half-duplex communication where a single client may command one of a number of servers.
 The server matching the address of a command is then expected to respond with an event.
 Communication is expected to be "best-effort" and the lower levels control the level of guarantees in terms of delivvery.

 Commands instruct a server to do something, normally resulting in an event.
 All commands convey an offset to the last event that the client received so that a server knows the next event it should reply with.
-Commands have a user-definable id.
+Commands are use-definable.

 A server maintains a history of events which may or may not be in relation to the processing of a command received.
-Events are designated with an offset.
+Events are designated with an offset and are user-definable.
 Events also convey a time delta relative to the time at being served to diminish the effects of clock drift betweeen a client and server.
 A client may then normalise an event's time with its own clock.

 A server replies to a command with the next "nearest" event.
 The "nearest" event is where its offset is greater than the command's last offset.